sainnhe/khn/content/first-step/build-and-modify-the-linux-kernel.md

 In the "Mini root filesystem" section, find and download the tarball that matches your CPU architecture.

-Then in your terminal, switch to root to ensure the permission is correct, and execute the following commands:
+Then in your terminal, switch to the root user to ensure the privilege is correct, and execute the following commands:

 ```
 $ su root